Jim-BITracks/notebook_snap_install/content/readme.md

 **Step 7** - **Clone** and Configure the **eltSnap Runtime** GitHub Repository: [Runtime](https://github.com/Jim-BITracks/eltsnap_runtime)

-**Step 8** - Test the eltSnap runtime by pasting the following command into the Terminal Window (be sure to update the **-server** parameter "localhost" below to specify your SQL Server instance name):
+**Step 8** - Test the eltSnap runtime by pasting the following command into the Terminal Window (you may need to update the **-server** parameter "localhost" below to specify your SQL Server instance name):

 ``` powershell
 eltsnap_runtime_v2 -server "localhost" -database "eltsnap_v2" -project "Database Log Clean-up"